ArrogantGao/PSWF/README.md

 cmake --build build
 ```

-You can then use the module in Julia by
+You can add the module in Julia by
 ```julia
 pkg> dev /path/to/project/julia
 ```

-Then you can use the module in Julia:
+Then you can use it:
 ```julia
 using ProlateSpheroidal
 using Plots